 Hello fellow readers,

 Several of you like the idea of standing tall while picking vegetables and are intrigued by the decorative possibilities of vertical gardens.
 Ted from Allamuchy uses a cattle panel arched in half so he can walk under it and secures each corner with T-posts – Walla, an inexpensive arched trellis.
-A cattle panel is typically 4 by 16 feet, made of light, flexible wire that’s sturdy and sag resistant.
+A cattle panel is typically four by 16 feet and made of light, flexible, sturdy, and sag-resistant wire.
 Perfect for keeping livestock in and veggies on!

 Barb from Pen Argyl shared the idea of using a wooden pallet to create a decorative garden frame.
-I was skeptical as historically they are treated with toxic chemicals to prevent the transport of invasive insects and plant diseases as required by the International Plant Protection Convention (IPPC).
-But companies are starting to use heat treatment rather than chemicals which overcomes a big part of the worry to reuse them.
-Pallets now require an IPPC logo, with initials if heat-treated (HT) or fumigated with Methyl Bromide (MB) and includes the initials of the country where made.
+I was skeptical as, historically, they are treated with toxic chemicals to prevent the transport of invasive insects and plant diseases as required by the International Plant Protection Convention (IPPC).
+But companies are starting to use heat treatment rather than chemicals which overcomes a big part of the worry about reusing them.
+Pallets now require an IPPC logo, with initials if heat-treated (HT) or fumigated with Methyl Bromide (MB), and includes the initials of the country where made.
 Stay clear if labeled MB or those without a logo at all.

 Of course, consider your growing conditions and plant characteristics when choosing plants.
-I’m hesitant to grow edibles in your recycled pallet even if labeled HT and made in the US.
-After all, no one knows if something toxic spilled on it, where it was warehoused or how it was transported.
+I’m hesitant to grow edibles in your recycled pallet, even if labeled HT and made in the US.
+After all, no one knows if something toxic spilled on it, where it was warehoused, or how it was transported.
+Maybe fussbudget is okay – it sounds thrifty!
 Call me cautious rather than a worrywart or fusspot.
-Maybe fussbudget is okay – sounds thrifty!